gauenk/svnlb/docs/COMPARE.md

 sys	3m10.941s
 ```

-The original C++ Code performance is 5.917 seconds versus our Python API's performance of 8.867 seconds.
+On the `davis` example, the original execution time of the C++ Code and Python API is 2:25 and 2:28, respectively.
 This increase in time is from an increase in execution time within the C++ routines themselves, rather than the Python wrapper.
-See the `example.py` and the `runVnlbTimed` function for more information.
+See the `scripts/example.py` and the `runVnlbTimed` function for more information.